Faculty

 Kathy Budreski

 Kathy Budreski is a retired Registered Nurse who “refuses to retire”.
 She is certified in Educational and Pastoral Care Ministry and Substance Abuse Counseling.
 After many years of work in various nursing jobs, including Hospitals, VNAs, Hospice and as a Parish Nursing in Chatham, she now enjoys what she loves best, facilitating a variety of groups related to Conscious Aging, End of Life Planning and Memoir Writing Groups.
 She facilitates “What if…Workshops”, which help seniors and families prepare for unexpected life circumstances and explore their final wishes.
 She leads Death Café ‘s in the community.
-The purpose of the Deaf Café is to demystify death and increase one’s comfort level with it in a safe supportive environment.
+The purpose of the Death Café is to demystify death and increase one’s comfort level with it in a safe supportive environment.

 Her spiritual path has led her to seek solitude, contemplation, and meditation in the company of other “soul friends”; wishing to share in this journey.
 Marriage, mothering, sistering and grandmothering have woven the brightest strands through the tapestry of her life.